apereo/cas/developer/Build-Process-6X.md

 | `skipNodeModulesCleanUp`          | Skip cleaning and removing the `node_modules` directory.
 Mostly useful when running tests.
 | `skipSonarqube`                   | Ignore reporting results to Sonarqube.
 | `skipErrorProneCompiler`          | Skip running the `error-prone` static-analysis compiler.
-| `skipBootifulArtifact`            | Do not apply the Spring Boot plugin to web application artifacts.
+| `skipBootifulArtifact`            | Do not apply the Spring Boot plugin to bootify application artifacts.
 | `skipNpmLint`                     | Skip running the linter for resources managed by NPM, such as Javascript files.
 | `forceBom`                        | Force the generation of the CAS Maven BOM.
 | `ignoreJavadocFailures`           | Ignore javadoc failures and let the build resume.